 Use The Zebra to get the best deal on auto insurance for these budget-minded vehicles.

 Car insurance pricing is a complex process: myriad factors go into your car insurance rates.
 One of the factors within your control that contributes to auto insurance premiums is the vehicle make and model you choose.
 High-performance vehicles, sports cars, electric vehicles and luxury SUVs are among the most expensive cars to insure, based on their high cost-of-replacement and expensive parts.
 More common, low-MSRP models — like those listed below — are typically less expensive cars to insure.

 As the nation’s leading car insurance search engine, The Zebra has auto insurance rates from every ZIP code in the United States.
-Using data from our proprietary quote engine, we collected the 10 most affordable cars to insure (see here for detailed methodology).
+Using data from our proprietary quote engine, we collected the 10 most affordable cars to insure (see here for detailed methodology) along with the carriers that offer the best-priced insurance for them.
 Check out our lists of the least expensive cars to insure in 2020, 2019 and 2018.